Amyl nitrite: In popular culture

+The Animals frontman Eric Burdon claimed that he inspired the line "I am the eggman" in the Beatles song I Am the Walrus after telling John Lennon about a sensual experience he had with a girlfriend involving a raw egg while Burdon was under influence of amyl nitrite.

 The Columbo episode titled "Troubled Waters" (1974–1975) features amyl nitrite inhaled by the antagonist Hayden Danziger – played by Robert Vaughn – to help him feign a heart attack for his alibi.
 However, the episode consistently refers to the substance incorrectly as amyl nitrate.

 The 1978 Derek Jarman film Jubilee features a character credited as "Amyl Nitrite", although in the film itself the character is "Amyl Nitrate".

+The 1978 Cheech & Chong film "Up in Smoke" features a character named Jade East- played by Zane Buzby- who, while trying to help Pedro rouse Man from the sofa backstage at the Roxy Theatre says, "I got a popper.
+We could either, like, you know, party later or try to start his heart."

+In the 1986 film Blue Velvet, the character Frank Booth uses the drug.

 The title of the 1993 song "Animal Nitrate" by English band Suede is a pun on amyl nitrite, referencing its recreational use, although singer Brett Anderson has said the song has more to do with other drugs like ecstasy and cocaine.

 In the 1999 film Fight Club, the character Chloe, a terminally ill woman, mentions having a collection of amyl nitrite while openly discussing her unfulfilled desires at a cancer support group.

 The punk band Amyl and the Sniffers reference recreational use of amyl nitrite in their name.

 The Hunter S. Thompson book Fear and Loathing in Las Vegas sees amyl nitrite as one of the many drugs Raoul Duke packs for the trip to Las Vegas, taking about two dozen ampules of it with him and usually justifying its usage by him and Dr. Gonzo to other people around them by claiming it is for angina.

+On the third season premiere of Arrested Development, "The Cabin Show", Tobias, working as a waiter, offers Michael "a smoothie or an amyl—".

 In Season 1, Episode 9 of Bob's Burgers, "Spaghetti Western and Meatballs", Gene guesses amyl nitrite for the A in the ABS program near the end of the episode.

+In the movie Diggstown, Charles Macom Diggs is doped in a boxing match with amyl nitrite.